Women in the Catholic Church

 Women play significant roles in the life of the Catholic Church, although excluded from the Catholic hierarchy of bishops, priests, and deacons.
 In the history of the Catholic Church, the church often influenced social attitudes toward women.
 Influential Catholic women have included theologians, abbesses, monarchs, missionaries, mystics, martyrs, scientists, nurses, hospital administrators, educationalists, religious sisters, Doctors of the Church, and canonised saints.
 Women constitute the majority of members of consecrated life in the Catholic Church; in 2010, there were around 721,935 professed women religious.
-Motherhood and family are given an exalted status in Catholicism, with The Blessed Virgin Mary holding a special place of veneration.
+Motherhood and family are given an exalted status in Catholicism.

-Biblical perspective

-Prominent women in the life of the church have included Old Testament figures, Jesus' mother Mary, and female disciples of Jesus of the Gospels.
-Motherhood is given an exalted status within the Catholic faith, with Mary the Mother of Jesus officially known as Queen of Heaven.
-The special role and devotion accorded to Mary and Marian devotion has been a central theme of Catholic art.
-Conversely, the role of Eve in the Garden of Eden and other biblical stories affected the development of a Western notion of woman as "temptress".

-Educational perspective

-Through its support for institutionalised learning, the Catholic Church produced many of the world's first notable women scientists and scholars – including the physicians Trotula of Salerno (11th century) and Dorotea Bucca (d.
-1436), the philosopher Elena Piscopia (d.
-1684) and the mathematician Maria Gaetana Agnesi (d.
-1799).
-Of the 36 recognized Doctors of the Church, four are women (all of whom were recognized after 1970): German mystic Hildegard of Bingen, Spanish mystic Teresa of Ávila, Italian mystic Catherine of Siena, and French nun Thérèse de Lisieux.
-Other Catholic women have risen to international prominence through charitable mission works and social justice campaigns – as with hospitals pioneer St Marianne Cope and Mother Teresa who began by serving the dying destitute in India.

-Church influences

 The Catholic Church has influenced the status of women in various ways: condemning abortion, divorce, incest, polygamy, and counting the marital infidelity of men as equally sinful to that of women.
-The church holds abortion and contraception to be sinful, recommending only natural birth control methods.
 The role of women in the church has become a controversial topic in Catholic social thought.
 Christianity's overall effect on women is a matter of historical debate; it rose out of patriarchal societies but lessened the gulf between men and women.
 The institution of the convent has offered a space for female self-government, power, and influence through the centuries.
 According to some modern critiques, the Catholic Church's largely male hierarchy and refusal to ordain women implies "inferiority" of women.
 New feminism and feminist theology deal extensively with Catholic attitudes towards women.
 Yet, the Blessed Virgin Mary remains the most important human figure in the Catholic Church after Jesus Christ, who is also regarded as a true man.